joshuah345/bd-launcher/README.md

 ## Usage (Recommended)

-1. Create a Shortcut with \path\to\bdlauncher.ps1 and your desired arguments.
+1. Create a Shortcut with the target being `'\C:\Program Files\PowerShell\7\PowerShell.exe' \path\to\bdlauncher.ps1` and your desired arguments.
+- Note that Windows includes legacy versions of PowerShell that this script will fail to run in.
+The `powershell`command points to version 1 at the time of writing.
 2. Add `-LaunchDiscord` as an argument for it to always launch Discord.
 3. Add to Start Menu or your desktop for your convenience.